 General contractors, building managers, and high-end home clientele don’t want to work with anyone who is not licensed and insured, and may ask to see your certificate of insurance (COI) before they will accept your bid on a project.
 A COI lists all of your liability coverages and the amount of coverage you have for each, so it can act as proof of insurance.

 3. Gives You Confidence to Make Recommendations

-Having errors and omission insurance covers the HVAC business if a recommendation is wrong or professional work is not performed according to code or safety standards.
+Having errors and omissions insurance covers the HVAC business if a recommendation is wrong or professional work is not performed according to code or safety standards.
 HVAC liability insurance, specifically professional liability insurance, provides confidence to give customers feedback and recommendations without worrying about the downside.

-4. Protects You from Employee Mistakes
+4. Protects You From Employee Mistakes

 Everyone makes mistakes, and employees often don’t have the knowledge or experience that HVAC business owners do.
 It’s impossible to be with all of your employees all the time.
 Their mistakes are your liability.
 Reduce the financial burden with HVAC liability insurance.

 HVAC insurance is important to protect you and your business from financial loss due to either a mistake or an unexpected event out of your control.
 Most HVAC business owners will be covered by having general liability and workers’ compensation coverage (if you have employees).
 Those working on large projects might find additional insurance is necessary to be fully protected financially.

 CoverWallet can help you save money on HVAC business insurance.
 They can shop your air conditioning insurance with many quality insurance carriers.
 Their expert insurance professionals can find the best pricing and coverage for your HVAC business needs.